-There are a large number of Neighbourhood Support groups in the area and in a survey of the Avonhead area in 2019 it was reported that feeling safe was one of the key aspects for people living in the area.
+There are over 90 Neighbourhood Support groups in the area.
+In 2019, in a survey of the Avonhead area, residents reported that feeling safe was one of the key aspects for people living in the area.
 Recently some people in that area say they believe there is an increase in criminal activity.
-The Community Board in their Community Board Plan 2020-2022 have included a priority of developing community safety initiatives across the board area, "particularly in the Avonhead/Russley and Bishopdale areas."
+The Community Board included in their Board Plan 2020-2022 a priority of developing community safety initiatives across the board area, "particularly in the Avonhead/Russley and Bishopdale areas."